Disability News for Ireland

 - More than one-fifth (21%) of adults in Northern Ireland have at least one disability.

-- Amongst children, 6% are affected by a disability.
+- Among children, 6% are affected by a disability.

 - The most common types of disabilities reported by adults were associated with chronic illnesses, pain, mobility difficulties and dexterity difficulties.

-- Amongst children, the most common types of disabilities were linked with chronic illnesses, learning difficulties and social / behavioral difficulties.
+- Among children, the most common types of disabilities were linked with chronic illnesses, learning difficulties and social / behavioral difficulties.

-- There is a clear increase in disability with age, rising to 60% amongst those aged 75 and above.
+- There is a clear increase in disability with age, rising to 60% among those aged 75 and above.

-- Amongst the very elderly, aged 85 and above, two-thirds are living with a disability or disabilities.
+- Among the very elderly, aged 85 and above, two-thirds are living with a disability or disabilities.